OWASP/owasp-mastg/README.md

 This is the official Github Repository of the OWASP Mobile Security Testing Guide (MSTG).
 The MSTG is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes technical processes for verifying the controls listed in the [OWASP Mobile Application Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
 The current master branch can also be [read on Gitbook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/).

+## Note: Broken Images

+Due to a recent increase in traffic our git-lfs quota has been used up.
+Expect issues with images and other large files until we are able to fix this.

 ## Table-of-Contents

 ### Introductionary